Easy Keto Chocolate Peanut Butter Bars Recipe

 • Line a 9 X 9-inch baking pan with parchment paper (or grease pan) and spread the peanut butter layer evenly then place in the freezer for 10 minutes.

-• Meanwhile, tear the Lily's Smooth Creamy Chocolate Bar into pieces in a small greased glass container and add 1 tablespoon of butter.
+• Break the Lily's Smooth Creamy Chocolate Bar into pieces in a greased glass container and add 1 tablespoon of butter.

 • Microwave for 30 seconds on the low power setting then stir.
 If it is not completely melted microwave in 15-second intervals on low power stirring between each until it is melted.
 Make sure to always stir between intervals as it will continue to melt when you stir it.